Food and Drug Administration, HHS.

 Instructions: All submissions received must include the Docket No. FDA-2016-D-1814 for “Preparation of Food Contact Notifications for Food Contact Substances in Contact with Infant Formula and/or Human Milk.”
-Received comments will be placed in the docket and, except for those submitted as “Confidential Submissions,” publicly viewable at http://www.regulations.gov or at the Division of Dockets Management between 9 a.m. and 4 p.m., Monday through Friday.
+Received comments will be placed in the docket and, except for those submitted as “Confidential Submissions,” publicly viewable at https://www.regulations.gov or at the Dockets Management Staff between 9 a.m. and 4 p.m., Monday through Friday.

-Submit written requests for single copies of the draft guidance to the Division of Food Contact Notifications, Office of Food Additive Safety, Center for Food Safety and Applied Nutrition (HFS-275), Food and Drug Administration, 5001 Campus Dr., College Park, MD 20740.
+Submit written requests for single copies of the guidance to Division of Food Contact Notifications/Office of Food Additive Safety, Center for Food Safety and Applied Nutrition, Food and Drug Administration, 5001 Campus Dr., College Park, MD 20740.
 Send two self-addressed adhesive labels to assist that office in processing your request.
-See the SUPPLEMENTARY INFORMATION section for electronic access to the draft guidance.
+See the SUPPLEMENTARY INFORMATION section for electronic access to the guidance.

 Start Further Info